nurulc/data-frame/README.md

 * Filtering and sorting data
 * Array processing utilities
 * Frame processing
+   * Group by functionality (on multiple columns)
+       * Aggrigation functions supported
+           * max - maximun value from the aggridated list
+           * min - minumum value from the aggridated list
+           * sum - sum of the numeric values in the aggrigated list
+           * mean - mean of the numeric values
+           * StdDev - standard deviation of the numeric values *

 * Some general string processing and onject utilities